wsydney76/extras/ACTIONS.md

 **Parameters:**
 - `action` (String): The route to the controller action (e.g., `mymodule/mycontroller/myaction`).
-- `data` (Object): Key-value pairs of parameters to be passed to the server.
+- `data` (Object): Parameters to be passed to the server.
+Can be anything that can be converted to valid JSON data.
 - `callback` (Function): Function to handle the response.
 If null, a success notice will be displayed.
 It can be in the form:
     - `() => {...}`
     - `data => {...}`